zeevbensender/cheatsheets/PYTHON.md

 print(names)  # Output: ['Alice', 'Bob', 'Charlie']
 ```

-###Create a new dictionary from another dictionary by filtering entries whose values meet a condition using dictionary comprehension.
+### Create a new dictionary from another dictionary by filtering entries whose values meet a condition using dictionary comprehension.

-#### ✅ Solution: Dictionary Comprehension
+#### ✅ Dictionary Comprehension

 ```python
 filtered_dict = {key: value for key, value in original_dict.items() if value.visible}